NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

     FlowBalancedSched;              !- Balanced Exhaust Fraction Schedule Name
 ```

-## Exhaust system AirLoop Assignment ##
+## Approach E ##

-For reporting purposes, such as reporting the exhaust flow rate and fan energy, the exhaust system should be tied to a proper airloop system.
-For each centralized exhaust (usually characterized by a central exhaust fan), it could be assigend to one of existing the connected airloops.
-Or a new AirLoopHVAC object can be used to hold the object and the sytem simulation:
+Another approach to model the central exhaust system is to describe the system in an AirLoopHVAC object.
+The current AirLoopHVAC logic and required nodes need to be modified in order to make the configuration work.
+For example, it should allow1 a disconnected the the demand side (especially the inlet) configuration.

 ```
 AirLoopHVAC,
     Exhaust System,                    !- Name
     ,                        !- Controller List Name
     DOAS Availability Managers,  !- Availability Manager List Name autosize,                !- Design Supply Air Flow Rate {m3/s}
-    DOAS Branches,           !- Branch List Name
+    DOAS exhaust Branches,   !- Branch List Name
     ,                        !- Connector List Name
-    central_exhaust_inlet_point,     !- Supply Side Inlet Node Name ,                        !- Demand Side Outlet Node Name
+    central_exhaust_inlet_point,     !- Supply Side Inlet Node Name ,                        !- Demand Side Outlet Node Name ,                        !- Demand Side Inlet Node Names central_exhaust_outlet;  !- Supply Side Outlet Node Names
-    <you may need to give this a dummy node name just to avoid an error>,  !- Demand Side Inlet Node Names
-    DOAS Heating Coil Outlet;!- Supply Side Outlet Node Names
 ```

+The exhaust system can have two options to specify the exhaust connections.
+The first one is via the AirLoopHVAC's exhaust path (with needs the added objects in Approaches A-D ).

+The second option is to add node-branch-connector descriptions to the current AirLoopHVAC object's branch and/or connectors list, which will be connected from a suitable supply side inlet node or demand side outlet node.
+The supply side inlet node should be from the starting point of the zone exhaust nodes in this scenario.

 ### IDD changes ###